verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 },
 ```

-Then we define 5 tasks: `build`, `clean`, `main`, `watch`, and `default`.

-- `build` is where Babel is called to transform all of our source files located under `src` and write the transformed ones to `lib`.
+### `clean` with `rimraf`

-- `clean` is a task that simply deletes our entire auto-generated `lib` folder before every `build`.
+`clean` is a task that simply deletes our entire auto-generated `lib` folder before every `build`.
 This is typically useful to get rid of old compiled files after renaming or deleting some in `src`, or to make sure the `lib` folder is in sync with the `src` folder if your build fails and you don't notice.
-We use `rimraf` instead of a plain `rm -rf` in order to support Windows environments.
+We use `rimraf` instead of a plain `rm -rf` in order to support Windows environments as well.
-- `main` is the equivalent of running `node .` in the previous chapter, except this time, we want to run it on `lib/index.js`.
-Since `index.js` is the default file Node looks for, we can simply write `node lib` (we use the `libDir` variable to keep things DRY).
-The `require('child_process').exec` and `exec` part in the task is a native Node function that executes a shell command.
-We forward `stdout` to `console.log()` and return a potential error using `gulp.task`'s callback function.
-Don't worry if this part is not super clear to you, remember that this task is basically just running `node lib`.
-- `watch` runs the `main` task when filesystem changes happen in the specified files.
-- `default` is a special task that will be run if you simply call `gulp` from the CLI.
-In our case we want it to run both `watch` and `main` (for the first execution).

-**Note**: You might be wondering how come we're using some ES6 code in this Gulp file, since it doesn't get transpiled into ES5 by Babel.
-This is because we're using a version of Node that supports ES6 features out of the box (make sure you are running Node > 6.5.0 by running `node -v`).

-Alright!
-Let's see if this works.

-- In `package.json`, change your `start` script to: `"start": "gulp"`.
+- Run `yarn add --dev rimraf`.

+### `main` and `watch`

+`main` is going to be... the *main* task of our workflow.
+It performs every operation needed for the build (many more will be added later), and runs the program.

+`watch` is going to trigger `main` every time a file changes in `src`.
+We use the `watch` package to monitor file changes, which you need to install:

+- Run `yarn add --dev watch`.

+Alright, we're now good to go.

 - Run `yarn start`.
-It should print "Hello ES6" and start watching for changes.
-Try writing bad code in `src/index.js` to see Gulp automatically showing you the error when you save.
+It should clean, build, print "Hello ES6" and start watching for changes.
+Try modifying `src/index.js` to make sure the  whole task flow is triggered again.

 ## ES6